-Licensed Physical Therapists are the best paid with the average salary hovering at $40.98 per hour; Licensed Occupational Therapists, Rehabilitation Program Managers, and Physical Therapist Assistants also rank near the top of the list, pulling in about $34.50, around $31.50, and $28.49, respectively.
-Financial compensation for Rehabilitation Technicians is rather low — on average only approximately $10.50 — relative to the rest of the company.
+Licensed Physical Therapists represent the higher end of the earnings spectrum — in fact, median pay for this job is the highest at about $40.98 per hour — though Licensed Occupational Therapists, Rehabilitation Program Managers, and Physical Therapist Assistants also do fairly well at $34.50, $31.50, and $28.49, respectively.
+Financial compensation for Rehabilitation Technicians is rather low — on average only around $10.50 — relative to the rest of the company.

 Years of Experience